About Western Law

 SA1L Program

-Western Law recently launched its new Summer After 1L Program (SA1L), connecting all incoming JD students with work placements after their first year of studies.
-Through this optional program, you will be eligible for a minimum of 10 weeks of meaningful paid legal work experience, which will give you a head start in the legal world, expose you to different types of legal work and provide you with financial support.
+In 2024, Western Law launched its new Summer After 1L Program (SA1L), connecting all incoming JD students with placements after their first year of studies.
+Through this optional program, you are eligible for a minimum of 10 weeks of meaningful paid legal experience, which will give you a head start in the legal world, expose you to different types of legal work and provide you with financial support.

 More about our: